Scala 3 & Functional Programming Essentials

 If you're reading this, you probably know already: Scala is one of the most powerful languages on the JVM and is behind some of the best libraries and frameworks for big data processing (Spark), distributed & fault-tolerant computing (Akka), streaming (Kafka, Akka Streams), microservices (Lagom), web apps (Play) and many others.

 Scala has seen huge demand in recent years, has some of the best-paid engineering positions, and is just plain fun.
 I know you can't verify the fun for yourself right now, but I personally hardly know anyone who has tasted Scala and then came back to Java out of their own free will.
-I also have a 27000 student list who say the same thing.
+I also have a stadium of 41000 students who took this course and say the same thing.

 After this course, you'll be able to:

 - understand Scala in production environments and in any project

 - expand your existing object-oriented concepts to a new mindset with immutable values

 - write powerful code very quickly: 1-2 lines of Scala code enough for 50 lines of Java

 - contribute to products and open-source projects written in Scala